Message for our friends and clients More Information

-Since the Description Meta Tag is used as the "description" of that webpage in search results, it's important to follow several guidelines when developing this description:
+Since the Description meta tag is used as the "summary" of that webpage in search results, it's important to follow several guidelines when developing this description:

 - Above all the description should be in human readable format.

 - The Description meta tag should consist of 1-2 sentences describing the web page.

 - These couple sentences should be brief and to the point, summarizing specifically what the page is about.